SEC Investment Adviser

-The Securities and Exchange Commission (“SEC”) regulates investment adviser (“IA”) firms with more than $100 million in assets under management (and certain other investment adviser firms that meet other statutory criteria).
+The Securities and Exchange Commission (“SEC”) generally regulates investment adviser (“IA”) firms with more than $100 million in assets under management (and certain other investment adviser firms that meet other statutory criteria).
 See SEC Rule 203A-1 and SEC Rule 203A-2 and Dodd-Frank.
-Investment adviser firms regulated by the SEC must file required registration forms (“Form ADV”) to the SEC via the Investment Adviser Registration Depository (“IARD”).
-Any person registered with the SEC as an investment adviser and who conducts business in California for more than five clients should file a notice with the Commissioner of the Department of Financial Protection and Innovation (“Commissioner”).
-(See Corporations Code Section 25230.1)
+These investment adviser firms must file required registration forms (“Form ADV”) with the SEC via the Investment Adviser Registration Depository (“IARD”).
+Any person who is registered with the SEC as an investment adviser and conducts business in California for more than five clients should file a notice with the Commissioner of the Department of Financial Protection and Innovation (“Commissioner”).
+(See Code §25230.1)

 How does a person make a notice filing?

 A notice is to be filed with IARD on Form ADV in accordance with the form instructions and is to be filed within thirty (30) days of conducting business in California.
 The fee for filing a notice is $125.
-You should review the Information to Assist Persons Making a Notice Filing page.
-This page contains the instructions and additional information for making a notice filing.
+You should review Information to Assist Persons Making a Notice Filing for further assistance.

 The notice expires December 31st unless renewed.
 The annual notice fee is $125 and is to be sent to IARD in accordance with its procedures.
-Detailed information concerning the renewal program may be found on the IARD web site at http://www.iard.com/renewals.asp.
+Detailed information concerning the Renewal Program may be found on the IARD web site.
 Generally, the Preliminary Renewal Statement is available online for retrieval and printing via IARD beginning early November.
 The IARD must receive full payment of the firm’s Preliminary Renewal Statement in early December.
 The notice will be considered renewed when the fee is received and accepted by IARD.

 Amendments to Form ADV